-While the first three combinations do not pose any methodological issues, the fourth combination, i.e. both a negative numerator and denominator, will produce a positive indicator that could be potentially quite misleading (see Box 2 for a stylised, illustrative example).
+While the first three combinations do not pose any methodological issues, the last combination, i.e. both a negative numerator and denominator, will produce a positive indicator that could be potentially quite misleading (see Box 2 for a stylised, illustrative example).

-Indeed, ignoring this issue could lead to seriously misleading results.
-For example, in those cases where the reporting institution is precisely performing worse (with both variables in the indicator taking negative values), the calculated value of the ratio would place it together with 'normal performers', i.e. those with positive values, potentially even amongst the best performers across the sample of institutions.
+Indeed, if no action is taken to tackle this issue, in those cases where the reporting institution is, for example, precisely performing worse (with both variables in the indicator taking negative values), the calculated value of the ratio would place it together with 'normal performers', i.e. those with positive values.

-With the above in mind, three alternative actions can be considered:
+At this juncture, three alternative actions could be considered:

-- Dropping out the reporting institutions for which both numerators and denominators are negative from computing ratios.
-While this alternative would ensure that positive values of KRIs actually reflect positive performance of the underlying reporting institutions, this would hamper the analysis, as the sample would not contain all the reporting institutions, excluding, precisely, those that are probably in a weaker position and therefore deserving closer attention by microprudential and macroprudential supervisors.
+- Dropping out the reporting institutions for which both numerators and denominators are negative from computing their ratios.
+While this alternative would ensure that positive values of KRIs actually reflect positive performance of the underlying reporting institutions, this would hamper the analysis, as the sample would not contain all the reporting institutions, excluding, precisely, those probably in a weaker position and therefore deserving closer attention by microprudential and macroprudential supervisors.
 If these ratios are further aggregated by country, the effects of this choice would be amplified.
-In other words, following this alternative would provide a partial and probably overly optimistic view; - Compute the ratio by using absolute values.
+In other words, following this alternative would provide a partial and probably overly optimistic view; - Using absolute values for the computation of the ratio.
 This option would remove the impact that the signs of the numerator and denominator have on the signed value taken by the computed ratio.
 However, this is actually its main drawback, as the distinction between positive and negative values of the indicator is of the utmost relevance.
-The adoption of this alternative would imply a relevant loss in the analytical value of the ratio itself, given that gains and losses would be treated equally; - Artificially transforming the value of the ratios.
+The adoption of this alternative would imply a relevant loss in the analytical value of the ratio itself, since gains and losses would be treated equally; - Artificially transforming the value of the ratios where this happens into negative.
 This solution would group those entities with a negative numerator and denominator together with those that only have one of them flagged as negative.
 The advantages of this approach are that the sample would remain the same and the users of the data would be assured that positive values certainly reflect positive performances.
 The only concern with the proposal is that it obliges one to adjust ex-post the values reported, a task which requires resources and manual intervention and may lead to man-made errors.

-In summary, the third option seems to be the most appropriate.
+Summarising, the third option seems to be the most appropriate one.
 The first option, which is followed by the EBA, can also be pursued by allocating a -100% to the ratio or by setting the value of the ratio to be the minimum of the sample considered.
-These two solutions, though, imply that the amended data would not show any direct relationship with what the relevant institution has reported, so they are less preferable in that sense.
+These two solutions, though, imply that the amended data would not show any direct relationship with what the relevant institution has reported,12 so they are less preferable in that sense.

-&lt;sup>13 The allocation of the -100% or the minimum amount in the sample could seem arbitrary and may impair the analytical power of the indicator.
+12 The allocation of the -100% or the minimum amount in the sample could seem arbitrary and may impair the analytical power of the indicator.
 In these cases, even small and minor negative amounts would give rise to classifying the reporting institution among the worst.